 I personally look at it this way; when we are young our natural human growth hormone level is at its highest.
 During this time of youth we are at our lowest risk for cancer, as we age our HGH level decreases and our risk for cancer increases.
-This is why I take and recommend homeopathic HGH.
+This is why I take homeopathic HGH.